 The reasoning behind this rule is now obsolete (it has a lot to do with the way fun became an adjective), but the stigma against funner and funnest remains.
 While the tides are beginning to turn, it’s safest to stick to more fun and most fun in formal situations (such as in academic writing or in professional correspondence).

 When you use comparative adjectives, the adjective is often accompanied by the word than (e.g., “He is taller than I am”).
-When using than, there are two things you should keep in mind:

 Are the following adjectives comparable or non-comparable?
 For example:

 - Tall is a comparable adjective.
 Height exists on a continuum: there are many different heights.
 The comparative is taller, and the superlative is tallest.

 - Dead is a non-comparable.
 You are either dead or alive.
 However, this concept is played with in the movie The Princess Bride.
 Miracle Max says Wesley is “only mostly dead.”
 Max is expressing the fact that Wesley is still alive, despite being very close to death.

 Adjectives need to be placed in a particular order.
 What information do you post first?
 If you’re a native English speaker, you can probably figure out the order without any thought—even if it’s only because you know what “sounds” right.

 Below, you’ll find a table illustrating what’s called the “royal” order of adjectives.
 The order suggests we write four gorgeous, long-stemmed, red, silk roses rather than four silk, long stemmed, gorgeous, red roses.

 Here is the specific order for English language adjectives—intensifier, quality, size, age, color.
 Look at the two sentences again.